maxitg/SetReplace/Documentation/Generators/EventOrderingFunctions.md

 order they are passed to [generators](README.md).
 The first criterion is applied first.
 If ambiguities are remaining, the second criterion is used, etc.

-Note that in some cases, systems can impose additional restrictions on which combinations of ordering functions can be used.

 ## InputCount

 As few tokens as possible will be matched.
-This is particularly useful for systems such as [`MultisetSubstitutionSystem`](/Documentation/Systems/MultisetSubstitutionSystem.md) where a single rule can match different token counts.
+This is particularly useful for systems such as [`MultisetSubstitutionSystem`](/Documentation/Systems/MultisetSubstitutionSystem.md) where a single rule can match multiple inputs with different token counts.

 For example, the [multiset](/Documentation/Systems/MultisetSubstitutionSystem.md) pattern `{a___}` will match `{6, 7}`
 before `{1, 2, 3}` with this ordering function.